syseleven/golem-workshop/06-external-dns/README.md

 helm repo update
 ```

-* Replace all occurrences of `CHANGEME` in values.yaml
+* Replace all occurrences of `CHANGEME` in values.yaml with the provided secrets

 * Install external-dns with Helm: